 I love this little town.
 It's like stepping out of the rush of today's world into the 1950s.
 People still love to talk and share stories.
 Here social means people getting together without a phone or tablet in sight and time seems to roll along like treacle.

 Mornings involve long and enormous breakfasts, languid beach time and then lunch, more beach and dinner.
-Not one single part of the day is ever rushed, rather each magical moment is savoured.
+Not one single part of the day is ever rushed, rather, every magical moment is savored.
 Here's all you need to know about Kenton on Sea.

 Just up the river, that flows into the sea next to Kenton's beach, is one of the loveliest safaris I've ever been on - perhaps the best coastal safari anywhere in Africa.

 Arriving at this game reserve has to be about as memorable as it gets.
 Unlike on other safaris, where you arrive in some off-road vehicle or one of the tour bus things they have in Kenya, here you arrive by boat.

 I don't want to give too much away though.
 I think the best thing is to click here, have a look at the photos, and make up your own mind.

 This is where you'll arrive on the Sunshine Coast if you come by plane, a lot of people never stop here but that's a mistake.
 Rather spend a couple of days in the city before heading off to explore the Sunshine Coast.
 Take note though that the city is now known as Gqeberha, pronounced "kwebetha", so you know what to look for on the map.

 My advice is to take one of the excellent half-day tours (click for details) that will allow you to get a real feel for the city in a short time.